in the middle

 A flight to Pisa is two to three hours long for a traveller from the UK.
 You'll arrive in Galileo Galilei Airport, which is Tuscany's largest airport.
 The airport is just over half a mile from the centre of town, so travelling onwards to Pisa takes no time at all.

 If you book car hire from Pisa Airport then you will be able to take advantage of the ample parking in and around the town, with many of the fringe car parks regularly serviced by shuttle buses that will whisk you in to see the sights.
 A combination of car and bus is the best way to get around, although taxis are also on hand if you do not mind spending a little more.

 The Leaning Tower of Pisa is the city's most popular tourist attraction but you will also enjoy the Piazza dei Miracoli, which benefits from an abundance of greenery that will strike some as surprising in a place that is so dedicated to ornate masonry.
 When the weight of history gets too much there are plenty of bars and restaurants to help you relax.

-The region is also home to monthly antique markets; Lucca, Arezzo and Florence all have an antique market that is located in their main piazzas.
+The region is also home to monthly antique markets; Lucca, Arezzo and Florence each have an antique market located in their main piazza.
 This is a great way to enjoy a low-key morning and perhaps pick up a unique souvenir!
 Tuscany is also a great place to experience Easter.
-Even if you are not religious, you may find acting as a spectator to the ceremonies and later celebrations an enjoyable, if not interesting experience.
+Even if you are not religious, you may find acting as a spectator to the ceremonies and later celebrations an enjoyable and interesting experience.
 The 'Burst of the Carriage' involves a carriage containing fireworks being lit and exploded!
 The nearby village of Grassina participates in a re-enactment of passages from the Bible on Good Friday; villagers dress up in olden garb to look the part.